rust-lang/rfcs/text/0000-entry-into-owned.md

         any new traits.

 3. Split `AsBorrowOf` into `AsBorrowOf` and `IntoOwned`.
-This is closer to the original proposal:
+This is closer to the original proposal in this RFC:

-     1. Con: Requires introducing three new traits.
+     1. Con: Requires introducing three new traits instead of one.

      2. Con: Requires specialisation to implement a public API, tying us closer to current parameters of specialisation.